taseNous/Computer-networks/README.md

 machines to network devices like routers, switches, and firewalls.
 This setup allows for realistic testing of network configurations.

-VMware is a programa for creating and managing virtual machines.
+VMware is a program for creating and managing virtual machines.
 It can be downloaded from: https://www.vmware.com/products/workstation-player/workstation-player-evaluation.html